t04glovern/stubber/README.md

 In order to develop this contract the following steps were taken to setup the environment.

 Install and run Ganache CLI (formally you would have used TestRPC).
-Alternatively you can install [Ganche](http://truffleframework.com/ganache/) UI (ensure port 7545 is used).
+Alternatively you can install [Ganche](http://truffleframework.com/ganache/) UI.

 ```
 $ npm install -g ganache-cli